-^{}Key Performance Indicators that are new may not have historical data and may only have FY 2020 targets.
+\\Key Performance Indicators that are new may not have historical data and may only have FY 2020 targets.

-Eour bistrict wide measures for the objective "Create and maintain a highly efficient, transparent and responsive District government" have been introduced as part of FY 2019 and FY 2020 Performance Plans and will be reported by the Office of the City Administrator (OCA).
-FY 2019 and FY 2020 are pilot years for this initiative, www.ova.dc.gov
+\\\ District wide measures for the objective "Create and maintain a highly efficient, transparent and responsive District government" have been introduced as part of FY 2019 and FY 2020 Performance Plans and will be reported by the Office of the City Administrator (OCA).
+FY 2019 and FY 2020 are pilot years for this initiative, therefore not all data are available.